kris659/kris659/README.md

 ### Pass the game challenge
-Two games made by a lot of people, everyone has one day to make as much as possible and passes the game to the next pearson.
+Two games made by a lot of people, everyone has one day to make as much as possible and passes the game to the next person.

 *No communication between participants allowed*